 Written by: Dr. Martha Gulati, MD, MS, FACC, FAHA Division Chief of Cardiology for the University of Arizona College of Medicine, Phoenix Physician Executive Director for the Banner – University Medicine Heart Institute

-Dr. Martha Galati is a co-author on the ACOG opinion is chief of cardiology at the University of Arizona College of Medicine, and physician executive director of the Banner – University Medicine Heart Institute in Phoenix, is bringing the concerning health concerns linked to cardiovascular issues in post-partum women.
+Dr. Martha Gulati is a co-author on the ACOG opinion is chief of cardiology at the University of Arizona College of Medicine, and physician executive director of the Banner – University Medicine Heart Institute in Phoenix, is bringing the concerning health concerns linked to cardiovascular issues in post-partum women.